Streamlining Technology and Indirect Procurement Negotiations

 The process of sourcing a supplier and negotiating a contract can be time-consuming and expensive.
 Without the appropriate oversight, mistakes can be made, resulting in additional costs, wasted time, and severed relationships with suppliers.

-That’s why many businesses rely on collaboration between their legal department and procurement teams.
+That’s why many businesses rely on vendor contract management software and collaboration between their legal department and procurement teams.
 Procurement and legal teams should work together to track spending, manage supplier relationships, and analyze data to ensure that every dollar procurement spends positively impacts the company’s bottom line.

 Businesses in all industries rely on indirect procurement to fulfill their daily needs.
 While every business and procurement department is unique, there are some common pain points indirect procurement teams tend to share.